legalpageorg/legalpage/README.md

 ## Why?

 * Because creating a legal page sucks. 😜
-* Host a good looking legal page in seconds.
+* Host a good-looking legal page in seconds.
 * Use our templates.
 * Give your customer full transparency on updates.